Owen3H/twittxr/README.md

 ```

 ## Authentication
-Twitter is now known to require a cookie to return any data!<br>
+Twitter is now known to require a cookie to return timeline data!<br>
 I strongly advise you pass the `cookie` parameter in all of your requests.

 ***How do I get my session cookie?***